rayanthoney/CodingPhase-Labs/practical-javascipt/scenario1-capture-emails/README.md

 <br>

 <p>
-<strong>JavaScript, CSS3, HTML5</strong> - JavaScript version of a Social Media Card displaying the ability to dynamically access your social media websites form one card.
+<strong>JavaScript, CSS3, HTML5</strong> - JavaScript version of a Email Capture Modal displaying the ability to dynamically capture customer emails when mouse moves from screen focus.
 </p>

 <br>